ChryssaNab/Handwriting-Recognition/Character_Recognition/README.md

  $ python3 src/training/train.py
  ```

-The data path for running the command above points to the *monkbrill* training data and is specified in the *train.py* `lines 132-133`, as demonstrated below:
+The data path for running the command above points to the *monkbrill/* training data and is specified in the *train.py* `lines 132-133`, as demonstrated below:

 ```python
 # Set path to the monkbrill data